Don the Beachcomber

 distances are as the crow flies.

 Exterior of Don The Beachcomber's at Don the Beachcomber in Huntington Beach

 Have a photo or a collectible from Don the Beachcomber?

 Add it to Critiki!

-This is the same restaurant that previously was Kona, and for decades before that was Sam's Seafood, under new ownership again.
-This restaurant has no connection to the historic Don the Beachcomber chain, the trademark on the name had lapsed and has been purchased for new business ventures.
+This is the same historic restaurant that stood for many decades under the legendary name of Sam's Seafood.
+It briefly became Kona, and for several years now has been Don the Beachcomber.
+This restaurant has no connection to the historic Don the Beachcomber chain; the trademark on the name had lapsed and has been purchased for new business ventures.
+The operation does contain many nods and tributes to the original Don the Beachcomber.

 The most densely tikified area is the Dagger Bar, which is dark and filled with carved posts and pufferfish lights.
 The main dining room is more bright and airy, and has a large tiki watching over diners.
 The back of the restaurant is the deluxe "Hidden Village," available for special occasions, with a stage area, raised huts and second bar.

 How to find it: